davenaylor/postie/readme.txt

 == History ==
 * 1.1.5 (2009.03.10)
   * Added option to have postie posts be pending review, published, or draft
+  * Settings panel only shows up for administrators

 * 1.1.4 (2009.03.06)
   * Added more image options (open in new window, custom image template)